Finding the dimension of a non-empty orthogonal array polytope: Acknowledgments

-The author thanks Dr. William P. Baker for solving a partial difference equation for deriving equation~(\ref{eqn:formula}).
+The author thanks Dr. William P. Baker for solving a partial difference equation for deriving equation~(\ref{eqn:formula}) and 2nd Lt Kristopher Kilpatrick for a careful reading of the paper that lead to several improvements.
 The author also thanks an Associate Editor and three anonymous referees for their helpful comments that greatly improved the paper.

-The views expressed in this article are those of the author and do not reflect the official policy or position of the United States Air Force, Department of Defense, or the U.S.~Government.
+The views expressed in this article are those of the author, and do not reflect the official policy or position of the United States Air Force, Department of Defense, or the U.S.~Government.